ComibyteOrg/Comibyte-PHP-Framework/README.md

   </p>
 </div>

-Welcome to the Comibyte PHP Framework!
+Welcome to the Comibyte PHP Mini Framework!
 A lightweight, modern, and intuitive mini-framework designed for rapid development of PHP applications.
-It provides a solid foundation with essential tools like a powerful router, a simple view engine, and a rich set of helper functions, allowing you to build elegant applications with minimal setup.
+It provides a solid foundation with essential tools like a powerful router, a simple view engine, database abstraction, middleware support, and a rich set of helper functions, allowing you to build elegant applications with minimal setup.

 This framework is inspired by the simplicity and elegance of frameworks like Laravel, aiming to provide a productive and enjoyable development experience.